 Finally, click the ‘Update’ or’ Publish’ button to store your settings.

-That’s all, we hope this article helped you learn how to create automated website screenshots in WordPress.
-You may also want to see our beginner’s guide on image SEO and our expert picks for the best tools to create better images for your blog posts.
+We hope this article helped you learn how to create automated website screenshots in WordPress.
+You may also want to see our beginner’s guide to image SEO and our expert picks for the best tools to create better images for your blog posts.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.